Maidstone residents warned about telephone fraudsters

-Concerns have been raised after a conman posing as a police officer tried get a Maidstone resident to transfer cash from their account.
+Concerns have been raised after conmen posing as police officers called Maidstone residents to persuade them to transfer cash from their accounts.

-On Wednesday 13 January 2021, a man living in the Upper Stone Street area was called by somebody who said they were an officer investigating a fraud.
+On Friday 26 February 2021, a woman living in the Tonbridge Road area was called by somebody who falsely said they worked for the police.

-‘Often, these conmen will try and alarm you by saying there has been fraudulent activity on your bank account, or they have arrested someone using a cloned card.
+‘Often, these conmen will try and alarm you by saying there has been fraudulent activity on your bank account, or they have arrested someone using a cloned card in their name.
 Their purpose is to win your trust by sounding very plausible, and then convincing you they are helping to keep your cash safe.

-‘A police force will never ask a member of the public for their bank details or money over the phone.
-If you receive one of these calls end it immediately and wait at least five minutes before using your telephone in order to clear your line from the scammer.’
+‘A police force will never ask a member of the public for their bank details or money over the phone and if you receive one of these calls end it immediately.’

 Can you help?